Clustering-induced attraction in granular mixtures of rods and spheres: Discussion

-The power exerted on a rod by colliding particles inside (outside) is proportional to the average kinetic energy of the particles times the number of particles that collide in a unit time.
-This last number can easily be evaluated by taking the product of the surface density of particles and the root mean squared velocity in the direction perpendicular to the rods times the rod length.
-The number of collisions per unit length inside and outside are the densities $n_i$ or $n_o$ times the mean square velocities inside or outside; \emph{i.e.} $n_i\langle v_i^2\rangle^{1/2}$ and $n_o\langle v_o^2\rangle^{1/2}$.
-Consequently, the power exerted on the inner and the outer walls is given respectively by
+The power transferred to a rod by the colliding particles inside or outside is proportional to the average kinetic energy of the particles times the number of particles that collide in a unit time.
+This last number can be easily evaluated by taking the product of the surface density of particles and the root-mean-square velocity in the direction perpendicular to the rods times the rod length.
+The number of collisions per unit length per unit time inside and outside are the densities $n_i$ or $n_o$ times the root-mean-square velocities inside or outside, \emph{i.e.}, $n_i\langle v_i^2\rangle^{1/2}$ and $n_o\langle v_o^2\rangle^{1/2}$.
+Consequently, the power transferred on the inner walls ($P_i$) and the outer ones ($P_o$) are given respectively by

+where $\epsilon_{sr}$ is the sphere-rod coefficient of restitution, $L$ is the length of the rods and $m$ is the mass of one sphere (0.13~g for our steel spheres).
+In our case, the ratio of these quantities, $P_o/P_i$, is 4.9.
+Therefore, there will be a net attraction that grows with the mean-square velocity of particles in the gas-like phase.

+The force exerted on the rod from either the inside or the outside ($F_i$ and $F_o$, respectively) is given by the power transferred, $P_i$ or $P_o$, divided by the velocity, $v_r$, the rod acquires from the colliding spheres, \emph{i.e.},

+This last velocity can be measured from a fast-dynamics analysis of the system.
+In the case of a dimensionless acceleration $\Gamma = 2.4$, $v_r$ turns out to be $11 \pm 4.5$~mm/s.
+From Eq.~\eqref{eqFio} and from the measured values of the variables in Eq.~\eqref{eqPi} and \eqref{eqPo}, we can estimate a numerical value for this force at the value of $\Gamma$.
+It yields $F_o - F_i = 53 \pm 23$~dyn.

-where $\epsilon$ is the sphere-rod restitution coefficient, $L$ is the length of the rods and $m$ is the mass of one sphere.
-The ratio of these quantities in our case is 4.9.
-On the other hand, the force exerted on the rod from either the inside or the outside is given by this power divided by the velocity the rod acquires during the collision.
-In turn, this last velocity is a fraction of the spheres velocity, because of the difference of masses and the restitution coefficient.
-Therefore, there will be a net attraction that grows linearly with the mean squared velocity of particles in the gassy phase.
-In spite of the fact that in the inner region there is larger number of collisions per unit time and a larger density of particles per unit area (contrary to depletion mechanisms), fluctuations inside are so strongly suppressed that a net positive pressure from the outside develops.
-This confirms that the fluctuation-induced attraction is driven by a clustering mechanism.
+Despite the fact that there is a larger number of collisions per unit time and a larger surface density of particles in the inner region (contrary to direct depletion mechanisms), fluctuations inside are so strongly suppressed that a net, positive pressure from outside develops.
+This confirms that the indirect depletion attraction is driven by a clustering mechanism.
+In other words, a chain of spheres truly condenses and behaves as a rod-like intruder.